lin-zheng-uk/lin-zheng-uk/README.md

 ### LZ
 - 🔭 I am a data scientist and a research fellow at UCL Energy Institute.
-- 🌱 My interests are the application of AI, machine learning, especially LLMs and other data science techniques in the "buildings and energy" sector.
+- 🌱 My interests are the application of AI, machine learning, especially LLMs and other data science techniques in Energy and Sustainability.
 - 👯 Keywords: Carbon emissions; Life cycle assessment; Energy poverty/inequality; Smart meter; Occupant behaviour etc.

 - 📫 To reach me: lin.z@ucl.ac.uk